mrdeusvu1t/counting-string-chars/README.md

 # Counting String Chars

-A beginner level task for practicing loops and branches.
+A beginner level task for practicing loops.

 The task is to implement four methods using "for", "while", "do" and "foreach" statements.